briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-1. _(A)_ The Tax Commissioner, or any authorized agent or employee thereof, may examine the books, papers, records, and federal and state income tax returns of any taxpayer or other person that is subject to sections 124.27 to 124.41 of the Codified Ordinances for the purpose of verifying the accuracy of any return made or, if no return was filed, to ascertain the tax due as required under those sections.
+1. _(A)_ The Tax Commissioner, or any authorized agent or employee thereof, may examine the books, papers, records, and federal and state income tax returns of any taxpayer or other person that is subject to [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances for the purpose of verifying the accuracy of any return made or, if no return was filed, to ascertain the tax due as required under those sections.
 Upon written request by the Tax Commissioner or a duly authorized agent or employee thereof, every taxpayer or other person subject to this section is required to furnish the opportunity for the Tax Commissioner, authorized agent, or employee to investigate and examine such books, papers, records, and federal and state income tax returns at a reasonable time and place designated in the request.

-2. _(B)_ The records and other documents of any taxpayer or other person that is subject to sections 124.27 to 124.41 of the Codified Ordinances shall be open to the Tax Commissioner's inspection during business hours and shall be preserved for a period of six years following the end of the taxable year to which the records or documents relate, unless the Tax Commissioner, in writing, consents to their destruction within that period, or by order requires that they be kept longer.
+2. _(B)_ The records and other documents of any taxpayer or other person that is subject to [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances shall be open to the Tax Commissioner's inspection during business hours and shall be preserved for a period of six years following the end of the taxable year to which the records or documents relate, unless the Tax Commissioner, in writing, consents to their destruction within that period, or by order requires that they be kept longer.
 The Tax Commissioner may require any person, by notice served on that person, to keep such records as the Tax Commissioner determines necessary to show whether or not that person is liable, and the extent of such liability, for the income tax levied by a municipal corporation.

 3. _(C)_ The Tax Commissioner may examine under oath any person that the Tax Commissioner reasonably believes has knowledge concerning any income that was or